Thiemeleci/Thiemeleci/README.md

 I build modern, responsive, and scalable web applications using the JavaScript ecosystem.

 🎓 Student of Systems Analysis and Development (ADS)
-🖥️ React, Next.js, Node.js e TypeScript
+🖥️ React, Next.js, Node.js and TypeScript
 🎯 Focused on developing and building digital solutions

 ---